esp-rs/esp-openthread/README.md

 Done
 ```

-Now send and receive a UDP message
+Now send and receive a UDP message (using the address from above)
 ```
 > udp open